Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Even though we like ADT more than SafeTouch, they still share a few commonalities.
 Here are the main similarities between ADT and SafeTouch:

 • Payments: Both ADT and SafeTouch offer financing options for their equipment.
-They allow you to bundle equipment and monitoring into a combined monthly payment with a maximum financing term of 60 months.
+They allow you to bundle equipment and monitoring into a combined monthly payment.

-• Professional Monitoring: Not only do ADT and SafeTouch both offer professional monitoring, but they both run their own monitoring service.
+• Professional Monitoring: Not only do ADT and SafeTouch both offer professional monitoring, but they both run their own monitoring centers.
 That means when you get a call about an alert, you’ll be talking to a member of their staff instead of a third-party company.
-Although, only ADT made our list of the best professionally monitored security systems because of its nationwide network of 12 monitoring facilities.
+Only ADT made our list of the best professionally monitored security systems because of its nationwide network of six monitoring facilities, though.

 • Wide Range of Available Equipment: You can get almost any type of security equipment you need from both ADT and SafeTouch.
 ADT makes their own equipment, whereas SafeTouch sells Alarm.com equipment.

-• Return Policies: When you buy an ADT or SafeTouch system, you have a trial period for the equipment so you can make sure it works for your home.
-ADT offers a six-month money-back guarantee.
-SafeTouch only offers 30 days.
+• Return Policies: Both ADT and SafeTouch give you a trial window after purchase so you can make sure the system works for your home.
+ADT offers a six-month money-back guarantee, while SafeTouch gives you just 30 days to decide.

 Main Differences Between ADT and SafeTouch